Miss Leona Starkey - Tipu Team Leader

 Tipu 6 - Year 2/3

-The Tipu Team is made up of six classes working collaboratively
+The Tipu Team is made up of six homerooms working collaboratively

-Tipu 2 - Miss Leona Starkey - Acting Learning Team Leader
+Tipu 2 - Miss Leona Starkey - Learning Team Leader

 Tipu 1 - Miss Abby Washington